by Abigail Endsley

 - What pricing models do your competitors subscribe to?
 How entrenched is that model in the market?
 Is it expected?
 Is it the best way to serve your customers?

-Take Quibi, for instance.
-This was a video streaming platform who identified their #1 competitor as Netflix.
+Remember Quibi?
+This video streaming platform misidentified their #1 competitor as Netflix.
 In this context, they were priced competitively—$5 a month vs. Netflix’s $14.
-So why did Quibi lose?
-Because Netflix wasn’t their competitor.
+Quibi lost because Netflix wasn’t actually their competitor.

 Quibi was a video streaming platform designed for mobile consumption.
 It offered short custom content designed to be watched in quick bursts.
-Their product wasn’t competing against Netflix, who lead the market in long-form, bingeable material.
-It was actually competing with Youtube and Tik Tok, which, compared to their low-low price of “absolutely free,” suddenly made Quibi infinitely more expensive than the market leaders, causing it to fall like a shooting star.
+This is quite different from the long-form, bingeable material Netflix produces.
+Quibi’s actual competitors were YouTube and Tik Tok.
+And when you compare the “low price” of $5 a month to the low-low price of “absolutely free,” suddenly Quibi was infinitely more expensive than the market leaders, causing it to fall like a shooting star.

 The moral of the story?
 If you don’t have an accurate understanding of where you fit in the marketplace, you’ll be blind to obvious pricing errors which will tank your business.